 3.2.3 by email: email@example.com

-3.3 You must usually refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).
+3.3 You must usually refer your complaint within six months of our final written response to your complaint and within one year of the act or omission about which you are complaining occurring (or within one year of you realising there was a concern).
 Further details are available on the website: www.legalombudsman.org.uk

 4 What will it cost?